 - Paint the board with white chalk paint.
-We did 2 coats of white chalk paint.
+I did 2 coats of white chalk paint.
 Be sure to get the edges as well.
 Between each coat, use a toothpick to clear excess paint out of the grooves so they remain sharp.

 - When the chalk paint is dried (about 2 hours), apply a layer of brown wax and then buff it out.
 This gives it a nice antiqued look.
-We also applied the wax to the raw wood on the back to make it look a bit more finished.
+I also applied the wax to the raw wood on the back to make it look a bit more finished.

 - Using a small foam brush or spouncer, brush on a layer of dark wood stain.
 Let it sit for a few seconds and then wipe off the excess with a clean, lint-free cloth.